healeycodes/healeycodes.com/posts/rendering-counter-strike-demos-in-the-browser.md

 Counter-Strike 2 (CS2) demos are recorded gameplay files that capture every player's movement, actions, and the overall game state.
 They're the [flight recorder](https://en.wikipedia.org/wiki/Flight_recorder) of a match, storing the raw data so that it can be watched later on.

-Professional players and analysts use these demos to review their team's performance — and they also spend time watching the matches of upcoming opponents to counter strategize.
-Demos can be watched by loading them from within CS2.
+Professional players and analysts use these demos to review their team's performance — and they also spend time watching upcoming opponents to counter strategize.
+Demos can be watched by loading them in CS2.
 They can also be parsed using open source libraries like [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) or [awpy](https://github.com/pnxenopoulos/awpy).
-There's a range of tools that can be used to watch demos in the browser from a top-down 2D view.
+There is a range of tools that can be used to watch demos in the browser from a top-down 2D view.

 Here's Starcaller's in-browser demo player:

 ![Starcaller's user interface during playback.
 Player positions, in-flight grenades, heath, weapons, etc.](starcaller.png)

-The raw demo data is used to render player equipment and positions, smoke grenades paths and effects, gun shots, and other strategically relevant data.
+Raw demo data is used to render player equipment and positions, smoke grenades paths and effects, gun shots, and other strategically relevant data.
 There is also an option to overlay multiple rounds into a single view.
 This can be used to view the aggregate behavior of certain teams or players during specific types of rounds (e.g. buy rounds).

 Using Chrome's network tools, I saw that each round is a ~5MB file containing pre-processed demo data.
 Starcaller's player is written in a JavaScript game engine called Phaser which consumes this data.

 ![The keys for Starcaller's round object; frames, positions, weapons, etc.](starcaller-json.png)

-I learned about Starcaller when my friend, a professional CS2 coach, was showing me his workflow with this tool as he prepared for an upcoming match.
-He clicked through UI very quickly, filtering his next opponent's matches (official demo files are public) and scanned through different rounds to point out player behaviors and how they might become part of his strategy for the upcoming match.
+I learned about Starcaller when my friend, a professional CS2 coach, was showing me his workflow as he prepared for an upcoming match.
+He clicked through UI very quickly, filtering his next opponent's matches (official demo files are public) and scanned through different rounds to point out player behaviors and how they might become part of his strategy for an upcoming match.
 He showed me how he distils this research into a document to be discussed with the rest of his team, with notes and links to certain game rounds in Starcaller to highlight his ideas.

 These demo analysis tools are a tactical edge that top gaming organizations pay thousands-per-month for.
 They are not the most polished pieces of software but that's not really the point.
 The userbase puts up with a clunky UI because they're functional tools that produce real insights.